How to Make a Sprite Sheet for Godot

 Complete workflow from creating your sprite sheet to animating it in Godot 4.

-Step 2: Import into Godot
+Step 2: Import the PNG into Godot

 Which Godot Node Path Fits Your Project?